 Master Gardener Foundation of Clark County

-The Master Gardener Foundation holds monthly educational meetings, the first Tuesday of each month, except January, July and August.
-These are held at 7:00 p.m. at the CASEE Center, 11104 NE 149th Street, Brush Prairie in Building B, Rm 202/205.
-A volunteer appreciation picnic is held in July.
-Meetings are open to the public and are held in an ADA compatible meeting room.
-Upcoming programs are advertised in The Columbian, The Reflector, and The Oregonian, as well as on this site and on our Facebook page.
+The Master Gardener Foundation and Master Gardener program hold periodic educational meetings, the second Tuesday of select months.
+Meeting locations can vary so check the specific meeting announcement for location.
+A volunteer appreciation social is held in July.
+Meetings are free to the public and members, and are held in an ADA compatible meeting room.
+Upcoming programs are advertised in The Columbian, The Reflector, The Oregonian, and other publications, as well as on this site and on our Facebook page.

 Educational meetings are being held online using zoom until further notice.
 Educational meetings are held on the second Tuesday of the month in selected months, and are co-sponsored with the Master Gardener Program of Clark County.
 Stay tuned as we post future meeting information.

 for making this year's Mother's Day weekend plant sale another success!